 An integrated 7:1 stereo output multiplexer on each of the three stereo 2 Vrms line-level outputs is used to select any of the 5 stereo analog inputs, for analog bypass support, or the outputs of the 2 internal DACs.
 Each 2 Vrms output can be muted with the selectable analog mute function.
+Analog output 3 has a built in headphone driver and can be used either as a line output or headphone output.

-Standard 50/15 $\mu s$ de-emphasis is available for a 44.1 kHz sample rate for compatibility with digital audio programs mastered using the 50/15 $\mu s$ pre-emphasis technique.
+Standard 50/15 $\mu$ s de-emphasis is available for a 44.1 kHz sample rate for compatibility with digital audio programs mastered using the 50/15 $\mu$ s pre-emphasis technique.

-Integrated digital level translators allow easy interfacing between the CS42324 and other devices operating over a wide range of logic levels.
+Integrated digital level translators allow easy interfacing between the CS42325 and other devices operating over a wide range of logic levels.

-The CS42324 is available in a 48-pin LQFP package in Commercial (-40°C to +85°C) and Automotive (-40°C to +105°C) grades.
-The CDB42324 Customer Demonstration board is also available for device evaluation and implementation suggestions.
+The CS42325 is available in a 48-pin LQFP package in Commercial (-40°C to +85°C) and Automotive (-40°C to +105°C) grades.
+The CDB42325 Customer Demonstration board is also available for device evaluation and implementation suggestions.
 Please refer to "Ordering information" on page 71 for complete details.